Wood Burning Guide

 Beech Tree

-Very good firewood which produces both heat and flame.
-Beech can sometimes give off a few sparks.
-Best seasoned for a year.
+Beech is a very good firewood.
+Produces both heat and flame.
+It can sometimes give off a few sparks.

 Wood Burning Scale 4